 Ph.D., Northwestern University

-Public Involvement Processes, Performance Measurement and Program Evaluation, Citizen and Stakeholder Surveys, Urban Governance, Leadership and Ethics, Public Policy
+Leadership and Organizational Behavior, Public Policy Design and Implementation, Public Involvement Processes, Performance Measurement and Program Evaluation, Citizen and Stakeholder Surveys, Urban Governance.

-Dr. Thomas’s research has appeared in Public Administration Review, the Journal of Public Administration Research and Theory, Administration & Society, Urban Affairs Review, and the Journal of Urban Affairs, among other journals.
-He also serves as one of two Co-editors of the American Review of Public Administration, one of the elite journals in public administration.
+Thomas has provided applied research and training on leadership, public involvement, citizen surveys, and performance measurement for state and local governments and nonprofit agencies in Colorado, Georgia, Kansas, Missouri, New York, Pennsylvania, South Carolina, Tennessee, and Texas.
+His research has appeared in Public Administration Review, the Journal of Public Administration Research and Theory, Administration & Society, Urban Affairs Review, and Public Performance and Management Review, among other journals.
+He served for 30 years as Editor of the American Review of Public Administration, one of the elite journals in public administration.

 Since 2012, Thomas has served as Director of Master’s Programs for the Department of Public Management and Policy after chairing the department from 1993-2001.
 He served previously as Director of the L.P.
 Cookingham Institute of Public Affairs at the University of Missouri-Kansas City from 1987-1993.